 Today we’re honoured to feature the last Rogers to leave the workshop, built for none other than his partner Gloria, who James will be marrying in less than two weeks.
 It’s to replace her own faithful steed and will carry her for many more years of commuting.

-Gloria rode her last bike everyday for eight years, so JR built her something that will withstand heavy duty riding.
+Gloria rode her last bike every day for eight years, so JR built her something that will withstand heavy duty riding.
 It’s a utilitarian but comfy commuter with 32c Panaracer rubber, mounts for fenders, a 1×11 SLX groupset and Chris King and Thomson hardware.

 The Spoken would like to congratulate Gloria and James on their engagement and wish them good luck for the future!

-Follow Rogers Bespoke on Instagram for updates.
 Big thanks to James Raison for the amazing photos.